 Musicians Hearing Loss and Prevention

 It has been said since the beginning of classic rock that if the music is too loud, then you are too old.
-However, with the evidence that professional musicians are almost four times more likely to experience hearing loss, it may be smart to be weary of loud music.
+However, with the evidence that professional musicians are almost four times more likely to experience hearing loss, it may be smart to be wary of loud music.
 These professional musicians are also 57% more likely to suffer from constant ringing in their ears called tinnitus, whereas in the average population, only 2% suffer from permanent tinnitus.
-The four most notable rock musicians with noise induced hearing loss are Eric Clapton, Pete Townshend, Ozzy Osbourne, and will.i.am.
+The four most notable rock musicians with noise-induced hearing loss are Eric Clapton, Pete Townshend, Ozzy Osbourne, and will.i.am.

-While most people think about classic rockers for being around the loud music, the same can be said for classical musicians.
+While most people think about classic rockers for being around loud music, the same can be said for classical musicians.
 It has been found that 15% of classical musicians suffer from permanent tinnitus, and 41% suffer from temporary tinnitus.
-On average, in the normal population only 15% of people have experienced temporary tinnitus.
+On average, in the normal population, only 15% of people have experienced temporary tinnitus.
 Also, 43% of musicians experience hyperacusis, which is having a reduced tolerance for sound levels.

 - Get your hearing loss tested: there are many different types of hearing loss, and some may be more detrimental to musicians than others.